 Borough of Camden Listing Map 3.
-Heritage Context 3.1 Map Progression The large warehouse building was completed at some point between the publication of the 1895 OS map and the 1915 OS map, probably as a furniture warehouse or manufactury.
+Heritage Context 3.1 Map Progression The site was originally a large warehouse building completed at some point between the publication of the 1895 OS map and the 1915 OS map, noted as being 'furniture works' in the 1953 OS and is assumed to be a purpose built furniture manufactory, warehouse or showroom incorporating the business' back office functions.
 It replaced a number of individual homes and business premises, some of which are shown by directory evidence as being occupied by small furniture manufacturers and allied trades.
 Furniture manufacturing had become well established in this part of Camden during the latter part of the 19th century, supplying high-end retailers in central London including Waring and Gillow and Heals' which were both located on nearby Tottenham Court Road.
 The site was badly damaged by bombing during the Blitz of the Second World War.
 The LCC Bomb damage map (1945) colours the site purple indicating 'damaged beyond repair'.
 To the north, terraced properties were coloured green for 'clearance' indicating sites to be redeveloped, however as is evidenced today, full clearance was not carried out and Nos 60-48 Stanhope Street were retained.
 The Site was rebuilt behind a remnant of the retained façade - three bays on Stanhope Street - and continued as a furniture manufacturing workshop as noted on the 1953 OS map.
 The post war period saw the slow decline of many of London's traditional manufacturing businesses such as furniture making and those which survived relocated to larger premises outside of central London.
 By the last quarter of the 20th century, the site, like many now redundant warehouse buildings were converted into office use.